KIT-ISAS/PCD_sampling_py/README.md

 In order to use PCD sampling in your project you must:

-1. Create an iunstance of config data object
+1. Create an instance of config data object
 2. Create an instance of sampling PCD class with config injected.
 3. Create a Gaussian Mixture to sample from.
 4. Use sample method on the class to get the samples from the GM.